-Washburn Tech's financial position was also strong at June 30, 2022, with total assets of \$18.1 million exceeding total liabilities of \$1.2 million.
-These amounts resulted in an increase in net position of \$2.7 million.
+Washburn Tech's financial position was also strong at June 30, 2022, with total assets of \$18.4 million exceeding total liabilities of \$1.5 million.
+These amounts resulted in net position of \$16.9 million.

 Financial operations were in accordance with the budget plan approved by the University's Board of Regents.
 Fiscal year 2022 operating revenues were \$3.0 million and operating expenses were \$13.4 million, resulting in a loss from operations of \$10.4 million.
 Net non-operating revenues of \$12.1 million consist primarily of state appropriations and grants, which resulted in an increase in net position of \$2.7 million.
 The increase was more than the increase of \$1.3 million for the year ended June 30, 2021.